We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 Focus :: Contemporary Type Foundries :: Part 1

 Working with typefaces is about as basic as it gets for graphic designers.
-A solid knowledge of type, a keen eye for which fonts are appropriate for each project and an awareness of what's available to us are rudimentary components of the job.
+A solid knowledge of type, a keen eye for which fonts suit each project, and an awareness of what is available are rudimentary parts of the job.

 Read the Article